998 related texts · 2 related myths · Page 5 of 21

 The story, as recounted in Ginzberg's Legends of the Jews, tells us that this ominous message arrived right before Shavuot, the Feast of Weeks, a time meant for celebration and rej...

-We all know the story – the Exodus, the wandering in the desert, and finally, the moment to claim their inheritance.
+The familiar story is this: – the Exodus, the wandering in the desert, and finally, the moment to claim their inheritance.
 But it wasn’t just a simple walk in the park.
-There were nation...
+There were ...

 It wasn't just a matter of drawing lines on a map.
 It was, according to tradition, a divinely orchestrated process, a fascinating blend of the practical and the miraculous.
 After s...